muldjord/skyscraper/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **READ BEFORE YOU POST**
+Do not ask questions on how to use Skyscraper here.
+This is for FEATURE REQUESTS only.
+Skyscraper questions can be asked at the [RetroPie forums](https://retropie.org.uk/forum) where other users might be able to help you out.

+Before you do, please read the [documentation](https://github.com/muldjord/skyscraper/blob/master/README.md) thoroughtly.
+Every existing feature and option is documented down to the last detail.

-Do NOT ask questions unless you have read the documentation thoroughly.
-I DO NOT have time to answer questions that are already elaborately covered.
-With that said, I do appreciate genuine, well described bug reports or feature requests.
-But please take your time to describe it well using the following template.
+If you have a specific feature request, please take your time to describe it well using the following template.
 If not, it will be deleted without response.

 **Describe the feature**
 A clear and concise description of what this feature would achieve and how you would like it to be implemented.